Braafisch/ASD-Labor/README.md

 3. Install [Rocker](https://github.com/osrf/rocker) by following [these](https://github.com/osrf/rocker#installation) steps.

-4. We now have to tools needed to create Docker images and run ROS/Gazebo inside a container.
-Its time to prepare the image:
+4. We now have the tools needed to create Docker images and run ROS/Gazebo inside a container.
+It's time to prepare the image:
     1. Start with a pre-defined ROS image.
 If you installed `nvidia-container-toolkit`, you can use option `--nvidia` to include hardware acceleration capabilities.

         ```sh